moj-analytical-services/intro-to-python/README.md

 In JupyterLab, go to the file navigator on the left of screen and click on `training` -> `intro-to-python` -> `intro-to-python.ipynb`.
 This should open a juptyer notebook with the rest of this training session's content.

-## Answers to Part 1

-Add some answers later

-## Answers to Part 2

-Add some answers later